eoli3n/kubernetes-the-less-hard-way/README.md

 Ansible playbooks to learn how to host highly available Kubernetes cluster on premise with no SPOF.
 - [Hard Way](ansible/hard-way) is kind of between [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) and [KubeSpray](https://github.com/kubernetes-sigs/kubespray), it automates cluster install from scratch: it is a sandbox to learn how each components works.
-- [Rancher Kubernetes Engine](ansible/rancher) automates test cluster install with [RKE](https://rancher.com/docs/rke/latest/en/) on top of [RancherOS hosts](https://rancher.com/docs/os/v1.x/en/).
-It supports persistent storage, container registry, ...
+- [RKE](ansible/rke) automates test cluster install with [Rancher Kubernetes Engine](https://rancher.com/docs/rke/latest/en/) on top of [RancherOS hosts](https://rancher.com/docs/os/v1.x/en/).
+It has persistent storage, container registry, ...

 ## VMs provisionning